 FSANZ's previous evaluations of food irradiation have all concluded there are no safety concerns associated with the irradiation of the permitted commodities at the approved doses.
 No new evidence was identified that would alter these conclusions.
-As the proposed increase in maximum energy level will not result in an increased absorbed dose in food, there are no new chemical safety concerns.
+As the proposed increase in maximum energy level will not result in an increased absorbed dose in food, no new food chemical changes will be associated with the present application.
 Toxicity and genotoxicity studies with foods irradiated with 7.5 MeV X-rays using doses higher than those approved in the Code also found no evidence of adverse effects.